topfreegames/podium/docs/API.md

           "publicID": [string]  // member public id
           "score":    [int],    // member updated score
-          "rank":     [int],    // member current rank in leaderboard "previousRank": [int]     // the previous rank of the player in the leaderboard, if requests }
+          "rank":     [int],    // member current rank in leaderboard "previousRank": [int] // the previous rank of the player in the leaderboard, if requests "expireAt": [int]     // unix timestamp of when the score will be expired, if scoreTTL is sent }
       }
       ```